Antony-Thornton/MS1---Gym-Website/README.md

 As part of the testing process i asked a friend and my partner to navigate the website and test the links and provide general feedback.
 * Issue flagged with home page pictures not showing.
 * Form only submitting Email and Date of birth

+## 4.3 Bugs
+List of noticed bugs with notes:
+* Issue with divs not displaying in line on the classes page
+    - Resolved with media query
+* Picture on the home page looked blurry below certain resolution
+    - Used media query to remove the picture and show a red background instead
+    - Potential to change this so that an image displays but would require the mobile version of the classes list to be adjusted to accomodate
+* Embedded Google Maps link was indented to the right cutting off a section of the map
+    - Imported styling caused the issue.
+Removed this to resolve
+* Images not loading on the home page after Deployment
+    - Issue was due to an additional full stop.
+The line img src="../assets/images/gym6.1.jpg" alt="Fitness First Gym Picture Classes" should have been img src="../assets/images/gym6.1.jpg" alt="Fitness First Gym Picture Classes"
+* Form not submitting all information.
+Only submitted email and DOB
+    - Failed to name the other form list items.
+Noted in the html file
+* Highlighted text in the navigation bar not lining up correctly
+    - Issue was due to unnecessary padding.
+Padding removed.
+* Overlapping elements on the join page below 370px
+    - Future development point.
+Unlikely to impact many users if any.
+* Underline appeared between the social media links
+    - Added text decoration to remove.
+* Facebook page didn't load on testing
+    - Website link was out of date as page was deleted.
+No link added.
+* Text color in user form matched the background so the user couldn't see the text.
+    - Added css to change text color
+* Input boxes had different lengths
+    - Added css to ensure that the boxes lined up on the dekstop version.
+    - Could add css for a minimum sized window so they line up but not critical.

 # 5. Deployment
 The website will be deployed using GitHubs built in pages' manager.